 The sail profiles reach with the current and tack back in between two freely suspended Direct Drive Permanent Magnet Generator stations.
 The power plant exposes a much larger surface area into the energy stream than any other known tidal technology, thus facilitating cost efficient energy capture from slow moving currents.

-Self Adjustable & Variable Pitch sails autonomously self-adjust to optimal pitch according to current speed.
+The sails’ new Self Adjustable & Variable Pitch Sail Control System autonomously self-adjust to optimal pitch according to current speed.
 In strong currents with concurrent high sideways loads, excess power is bled off in order not to compromise structural integrity of the ropeway system – similar to easing out the main sail not to overpower the sailboat in strong winds.
 The spring loaded sail is attached to the shaft fixed in between the two wire clamps.

 A full scale demonstration will take place at a consented site in the ethnic minority, Sami community of Kvalsund, Northern Norway.
 The 4MW TackReach “Aegir”, with its 500 m length and 400 fully sized sails will be deployed in a tidal current of about 2m/s or ca. 4 knots, well below what is presently considered exploitable current speed by competing technologies who presently aim for 8 -10 knots sites.
 (A 10knots current represents 125 times the energy density of a 2 knot current.)
 Slow moving currents of 4knots are readily available, in contrast to the tidal energy “hot spots” exploited by typical tidal turbine solutions, which are scarce and far between.
 Current speeds lower than 4knots (2 m/s), accounts for an estimated 99% of total tidal resources worldwide, while currents above 4knots are rare and far between.

-Several well recognised partners are involved in the project, including the global market leader in the fields of gondola and ski lift systems, Doppelmayr, who has concluded full scale friction and wear testing of the wire system, and sail attachment tests.
-The aluminum extrusion giant Norwegian Sapa has developed the sail solution, and German Setec delivers the Power Take Off system.
-Austrian Teufelberger delivers the rope solution, while Norwegian Global Maritime is responsible for the mooring and installation.
+Several well recognised partners are involved, including the global market leader in the fields of gondola and ski lift systems, Doppelmayr, who has concluded full scale friction and wear testing of the wire system, and sail attachment tests.
+The aluminum extrusion giant Norwegian Hydro Extrusions has developed the sail solution, and German Setec delivers the Power Take Off system.
+The Belgian giant Bridon-Bekaert delivers the rope solution, while Norwegian Global Maritime is responsible for the mooring and installation.
 As a result of hard work, determination and strategic technological development, the company and its partners are finally ready to move forward with the first full scale installation following a decade of developments via the first drag based system, then a triangle based solution was developed and tested before present streamlined TackReach solution came about, completely outperforming the previous superior solutions.